MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-java-vector-index-query.md

 Before you use vector indexing and search, you must first enable the feature.
 This article covers the following steps:

-1. Enabling the Vector Search in Azure Cosmos DB for NoSQL feature.
+1. Enabling the Vector Search in Azure Cosmos DB for NoSQL feature
 2. Setting up the Azure Cosmos DB container for vector search
 3. Authoring vector embedding policy
 4. Adding vector indexes to the container indexing policy